diogro/expressionVariance-manuscript/main.md

 csl: ./pandoc/cse.csl
 sansfont: Skolar Sans PE TEST
 bibliography: ./references.bib
 abstract: Gene expression variance has been linked to organismal function and fitness but remains a commonly neglected aspect of gene expression research.
-We lack a comprehensive view of the patterns of variance across genes, and how this variance is linked to context-specific gene regulation and gene function.
-Here, we use large publicly available human RNA-seq data sets to investigate the landscape of gene expression variance.
-In particular, we ask if there are consistently more or less variable genes across tissues and across data sets and what mechanisms drive these patterns.
-We show that gene expression variance is broadly similar across tissues and studies.
+As a result, we lack a comprehensive understanding of the patterns of variance across genes, and how this variance is linked to context-specific gene regulation and gene function.
+Here, we use 57 large publicly available RNA-seq data sets to investigate the landscape of gene expression variance.
+These studies cover a wide range of tissues and allowed us to assess if there are consistently more or less variable genes across tissues and across data sets and what mechanisms drive these patterns.
+We show that gene expression variance is broadly similar across tissues and studies, indicating that the degree of variance is indeed a gene property.
 We use this similarity to create both global and within-tissue rankings of variation, which we use to show that function, sequence variation, and gene regulatory signatures contribute to gene expression variance.
-Gene expression variance is strongly predictive of gene function, with low-variance genes being associated with fundamental cell processes, and high-variance genes being linked to responding to the environment.
-Our results show differences in the regulatory mechanisms of genes with high and low transcriptional variance, in addition to a clear link between function and gene expression variance, suggesting that these differences are adaptive.
-We expect these results will help to place the pattern of variation at the center of our understanding of molecular phenotypes.
+Low-variance genes are associated with fundamental cell processes and have lower levels of genetic polymorphisms, have higher gene-gene connectivity, and tend to be associated with chromatin states associated with transcription.
+In contrast, high-variance genes are enriched for environmentally response genes, Immediate Early Genes (IEGs), are associated with higher levels of polymorphisms and genes involved in immune response.
+Our results show that variance of gene expression is not noise, but instead it is a gene property that seems to be functionally constrained in human populations.
+This shows that this commonly neglected aspect of molecular phenotypic variation might harbor important information to understand complex traits and disease.
 ---
 <!--
 # Author Summary